KIGNet: Physics-Motivated Multi-Graph Representation Learning for Explainable Jet Tagging

-\paragraph{Feature Extraction --} Each of the four graphs passes through its own feature extractor consisting of five graph convolutional layers.
-We alternate between two complementary types of graph convolutions: \textbf{Chebyshev convolutions} (ChebConv), which operate on the graph structure using spectral methods and aggregate information from a node's local neighborhood using polynomial filters of order 16, enabling each node to incorporate information from particles up to 16 hops away; and \textbf{edge convolutions} (EdgeConv), which focus on pairwise relationships between connected particles and learn features from the differences between neighboring nodes.
-The alternating pattern (ChebConv $\to$ EdgeConv $\to$ ChebConv $\to$ EdgeConv $\to$ ChebConv) allows the network to capture both local geometric structure and broader graph-level patterns.
-Each convolutional layer is followed by batch normalization and ReLU activation.
-The initial layer transforms the 16-dimensional input features to 64-dimensional hidden representations, maintained through subsequent layers (algorithm \ref{alg:gnn_extractor}).
+Each of the four graphs passes through its own feature extractor consisting of five graph convolutional layers.
+We alternate between two complementary types of graph convolutions to capture both local geometric structure and broader graph-level patterns.

+\paragraph{Chebyshev Graph Convolutions.} A general graph convolutional operator is defined as $x' = p_w(L)\,x$, where $x$ is the node feature matrix of the graph and $p_w(L)$ is a matrix polynomial of the form: